SOFTS-Raw sugar gains as wider financial market jitters abate

 COCOA

-* March London cocoa LCCc1 rose 2.2% to 1,741 pounds per tonne, with the market underpinned by concerns about dry weather in top producer Ivory Coast.
+* March London cocoa LCCc1 rose 42 pounds, or 2.5%, to 1,745 pounds per tonne, with the market underpinned by concerns about dry weather in top producer Ivory Coast.

 * There has been no rain for a second straight week in most of Ivory Coast's cocoa-growing regions, farmers said on Monday.